dominik-najberg/todominik/README.md

 ```

 I am trying my best to keep it as framework agnostic as possible.
 This is why I moved some classes to `\framework`.
-I did not add more endpoints as you see already see how I would do it.
+I did not add more endpoints as you already see how I would do it.